janpaulpl/diffeq-lang/README.md

 # MathInv-2021: Applying DEs into Computing using Types and integrating a programming language interface
 Repo for MathInv /w [Camto](https://github.com/Camto)

+## About
+Fancy website lets you go wooooo with differentials.

 ## Workflow

 ### Skeleton: We love math; Declaration of differential equations and how we will use/integrate them.